 As a Research Psychologist, you may conduct research in the field on a submarine or ship.
-You could also serve at the Naval Research Laboratory in Washington, D.C., the Naval Submarine Medical Research Laboratory in Groton, Conn., the Naval Health Research Center in San Diego, Calif., or at Navy Personnel Research, Studies and Technology in Millington, Tenn.
+You could also serve at the Naval Research Laboratory in Washington, D.C., the Naval Submarine Medical Research Laboratory in Groton, CT, the Naval Health Research Center in San Diego, CA, or at Navy Personnel Research, Studies and Technology in Millington, TN.

-Upon graduation from graduate school, those pursuing a Research Psychologist position are required to attend Officer Development School (ODS) in Newport, R.I.
-ODS is a five-week program that provides a comprehensive and intense introduction to the responsibilities of Navy Staff Corps Officers.
+Upon graduation from graduate school, those pursuing a Research Physiology position are required to attend Officer Development School (ODS) in Newport, RI.
+ODS is a 5-week program that provides a comprehensive and intense introduction to the responsibilities of Navy Staff Corps Officers.
 Here they learn about the military structure of the U.S. Navy, its rich history of traditions and customs, leadership development and military etiquette.

 Promotion opportunities are regularly available but competitive and based on performance.
 As a Research Psychologist, you may become eligible for positions involving policy development, research management and oversight, as well as program evaluation.
 You may also take advantage of opportunities for medical department leadership positions, including command of Navy Medical Research Centers and Development Laboratories.